• woman ski tour through trees winter forest ski tour

 • women ski touring in forest

-The backcountry can be intimidating - especially when you’re just getting started.
+The backcountry can be an intimidating place.
 Our women’s programs create a space where you can learn at your own pace, ask questions freely, and move with confidence, at any level.

 Meet Your Guide